 The map below shows landfill sites which are generating renewable electricity.
 There are 414 sites on this map.
 The data is from Ofgem’s list of accredited generating stations operating under the Renewables Obligation.

-For more detailed information and to find out more about this technology please see the REA’s Landfill Gas Forum.
+For more detailed information please see the REA’s Landfill Gas Forum.